 As a discernment option for older and more mature students, discuss the media piece and how it measures up in relation to Francis Schaeffer's four standards of judgment.
-Schaeffer's four standards are listed and explained on pages 8 and 9 of the 3(D) Guide.
+Schaeffer's four standards are listed and explained on page 8 of the 3(D) Guide.